tw2113/tweetQuery/readme.markdown

 # jQuery tweetQuery

+## Obsolete

+Due to Twitter retiring the 1.0 API version and moving everyone to 1.1, this plugin will become obsolete.
+Fork if you want, I don't plan to make it authenticate as a "Twitter app".

 ## Demo

-[Demo](http://trexthepirate.com/tweetquery/) located here.
+[~~Demo~~](http://trexthepirate.com/tweetquery/) located here.
 It also lists the arguments available.

 ## Options